HomeSpotsMt. Seorak

 The Story

-VisitKorea traces Sinheungsa to A.D.
+Sinheungsa traces its roots to A.D.
 652, when the monk Jajang founded Hyangseongsa in the Silla dynasty.
 Later fires and rebuilding moved the temple through several names and sites before the present Sinheungsa became the main Buddhist landmark visitors encounter at the entrance to outer Seoraksan.

 Behind the Signature